Sixes River - Oregon Coast

 Sixes River Gold Panning & Rockhounding

-In the mid-1800s, rich gold placer deposits were discovered on the Sixes River, attracting numerous early settlers to try their fortune.
-While none of them became very rich, many managed to earn enough for a good living.
-The town of Summersville was established, featuring a general store, a tavern, twelve houses, and a small logging business.
-However, with the Great Depression and the depletion of gold deposits, the town was eventually abandoned, leaving no ruins behind today.
+The boom led to the establishment of the town of Summersville, featuring a general store, a tavern, twelve houses, and a small logging business.
+However, with the Great Depression and the depletion of gold deposits, the town was eventually abandoned, leaving no ruins remain today.

-Note that mining activities are restricted from fall to mid-summer due to salmon spawning.
+Mining activities are restricted from fall to mid-summer due to salmon spawning.
 Always check the current regulations and mining dates by contacting the Oregon Department of Fish and Wildlife.

 The riverbanks and riverbed are composed of gravel and rocks in various sizes and colors, making it a haven for rock collectors.
 You can find white quartz, agate, petrified wood, and green, yellow, and red brecciated jasper.